martcaro/constructive-automatic-reuse-evaluation/README.md

-# Evaluation Metric Library to evaluate Explanation Strategies & their use to check Constructive Reuse applied on explanation strategies performance
+# Evaluation Metric Library to evaluate Explanation Strategies & their use to evaluate Constructive Reuse applied on explanation strategies

 This repository contains the following: